helloitsrufio/Henntober-Portfolio/README.md

-# Henntober-Portfolio
+# Henntober Art Portfolio

 ## About

 This project was created as a gallery/portfolio for helloitsrufio's (Ruth Reed) hobby artwork.
+This artwork is currently stored on her [Instagram page](https://www.instagram.com/henntober/) under the handle *henntober*, hence the repo name.

 Within Rufio's Twitch community, there is a currency of sorts called channel points.
 These are a way to reward viewers for their viewership.
 When viewers watch a stream and interact with it, they earn these points.
 Most Twitch streamers have 'redemptions' for these channel points, or a way to spend them.
 One of Rufio's redemptions is a custom henna-style postcard.